ts-sz/gpu_stats/README.md

 #### fun speed
-# nvidia-smi -i 0 --query-gpu=fan.speed --format=csv,noheader
+`nvidia-smi -i 0 --query-gpu=fan.speed --format=csv,noheader`

 _Hash RATE is ONLY if you use HIVEOS [ https://hiveos.farm ]_

+Add to your cron for push automatically every minute

 ---
 souces: